1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 ### <a id="add-another-competency"></a> Adding another competency

-Say "Harnessing Planentary Rotational Energy" is part of a higher level competency, "Alternative Energy".
+Say "Harnessing Planetary Rotational Energy" is part of a higher level competency, "Alternative Energy".

 To express this in the transcript, we're going to need to:
-1. Add the new transcript entity
+1. Add the new transcript entity for the second competency
 2. Add the record for the learner
-3. Somehow associate the two competencies
+3. Associate the two competencies

 First, let's add the transcript entity: